Australia's Best Animal Encounters

 At the furrier and friendlier end of the Animal Kingdom hops the quokka, a tiny West Australian marsupial that looks like a cat-sized kangaroo with a grin permanently etched across its face.
-And forget the Kardashian clan, that trademark grin has made the quokka one of the hottest Instagram stars on the planet – just check out the hashtag #quokkaselfie to see what we’re talking about.
 Often dubbed the world’s happiest animal and famously comfortable with approaching admirers, the majority of the vulnerable quokka population resides on Rottnest Island, a haven of turquoise water and white sand beaches best explored by bike and just 45 minutes on the ferry from Fremantle.
-Just make sure your phone is charged for all those selfies.

 Sun-deprived residents of Australia’s southern states aren’t the only group that migrates north each winter, with thousands of whales making their annual 10,000km journey from Antarctica to the warm waters of Queensland to mate, give birth, and raise their calves.
 YHA has more than a dozen hostels dotted along the east coast’s ‘Humpback Highway’, which ends at Hervey Bay, where whales rest up before the long trip home.
-Whale Watching Sydney’s custom-built vessels, the ocean views of the Port Elliot YHA balcony, the headlands of Albany on WA’s south coast, and up close and personal with whale sharks at Ningaloo Reef are other great vantage points.
+Whale Watching Sydney’s custom-built vessels, the ocean views of the YHA Port Elliot balcony, the headlands of Albany on WA’s south coast, and spot whale sharks at Ningaloo Reef are other great vantage points.

 Aficionados of B-grade 1990s cinema might remember the film Flipper, where a young Elijah Wood befriends a dolphin during his summer vacation with his uncle Paul Hogan, before *spoiler alert* the title character and his pod of pals save the teenage hobbit from a shark attack.
-We can’t promise anything that exciting will happen when you meet dolphins in Monkey Mia, a serene resort 900km north of Perth, but we can promise the opportunity to get up close and personal with your very own bottlenose buddies, feeding them under close park ranger supervision in shallow water on the beach.
+We can’t promise anything that exciting will happen when you meet dolphins in Monkey Mia, a serene resort 900km north of Perth, but we can promise the opportunity to spot them.
 You can also frolic with Flipper on a day trip from Perth (September to May), or check out the pod of 130 bottlenose dolphins that call Port Stephens home 12 months a year.

 With the exception of Looney Tunes cartoons, Tasmania is the only place on earth you can find these carnivorous little critters . . . although they’ve became endangered after decades of hunting and the spread of a debilitating facial tumour among the rare species.
 The Tassie devil has become so endangered, in fact, that the world’s first ‘unzoo’ has been set up to help save them – including no boundary fence, wildlife habitats with native vegetation, and the chance to come face to face with the ferocious marsupials in the ‘Devil Den’, an underground see-through dome that pops out of the ground for a devil’s eye perspective of the world.